 From Barangay Bugnay, we took a habal-habal up to the turning point; the fare costs ₱100.
 This is the advantage of taking a van I mentioned earlier in this post.
 These vans will take you directly to the turning point.
 Since we are feeling adventurous that morning, we opted for a top load jeep instead.

-Hike from Turning Point to Buscalan Town Proper (1 hour and 30 minutes)
+Hike from Turning Point to Buscalan Village (1 hour and 30 minutes)

-This is the last part of the trip going to Buscalan Town Proper.
-The total hike time from the turning point to Buscalan Village is a total of 1 hour and 30 minutes; depending on your pace and fitness level.
+This is the last part of the trip going to Buscalan Village.
+The total hike time from the turning point to the village is a total of 1 hour and 30 minutes; depending on your pace and fitness level.

 TAKE NOTE: Every traveler needs to hike starting from the turning point because the path going to the village is inaccessible by any land vehicles.
 This hike is not designed for people with certain medical conditions and physical disabilities since the trail is dangerous.